Vaei/PushPawn/README.md

 * Allows pawns to push each other out of the way - great for groups of NPCs attacking a player
 * Lets players push each other off cliffs, if you want that...
 * Exceptionally customizable

+> [!NOTE]
+> Fully tested in production with both Player-Controlled Characters and AI-Controlled Characters and latency exceeding 200ms

 ## How To Use